Home

 Container size -- A pot of about 2 quarts in volume is perfect to start with.
 If you're in a warmer climate, use a larger pot to keep the roots cooler.

-Watering -- Aim to keep the soil evenly moist.
-Don't let it dry out completely, but don't keep it constantly soggy either.
+Watering -- Allow the soil to get about halfway dry before watering.
+Of you keep the soil evenly moist, but not fully saturated.
 You may use a moisture meter to monitor the moisture levels down in the root zone.

-Fertilizing -- Feed your plant about every 2 months during periods of active growth using a granular fertilizer that contains micronutrients (I use this).
-Follow the dosage on the package.
+Fertilizing -- It has moderate fertilizer needs.
+Feed about every 3 months during periods of active growth using a fertilizer that contains micronutrients, following the dosage on the package.

 Pruning & shaping -- Pruning isn't necessary, but when it gets larger, you can remove any branches that you don't want.
-Avoid removing too many at one time.
+Avoid removing too many in a given season.

 Bugs to watch for -- Watch for any pests that can affect your other plants.
 Try using insecticidal soap before using stronger remedies, since some may harm the plant.